NLnetLabs/rpki-doc/source/krill/krillmanager/using-the-cli.rst

-Krill Manager is controlled via a command line interface (CLI) tool called ``krillmanager``, separate to the ``krillc`` tool that can be used to manage a a Krill server.
+Krill Manager is controlled via a command line interface (CLI) tool called ``krillmanager``, separate to the ``krillc`` tool that can be used to manage a Krill server.
 This page documents how to use both in the context of a Krill Manager instance.

 .. _krillc: